-Human health is not just about being disease free.
+Human health is not just about being disease-free.
 To live a healthy life, physical interactions with people, going outdoors, physical intimacy with loved ones, and many other pleasures of life are important.
 Refraining from physical social interactions for a long time has resulted in a rise in mental health issues around the world.
-Those already afflicted with conditions like depression and anxiety, or are unemployed suffered tremendously during the pandemic.
+Those already afflicted with conditions like depression and anxiety, or who are unemployed suffered tremendously during the pandemic.

 Although things are better in India, the precautions that kept us safe all these months cannot be taken lightly.
 A negative test is not a 100% guarantee of safety.
 Besides, if you have tested negative today, you might test positive a few days later.
-And testing positive for antibodies doesn’t ensure that you’re completely immune to the infection in a long term sense.
+And testing positive for antibodies doesn’t ensure that you’re completely immune to the infection in a long-term sense.
 Besides, no demographic has been identified by the medical fraternity to be considered truly safe from COVID-19.
 One ray of hope is the vaccine though; and as more and more people get the shots, reaching herd immunity will soon be a reality.

 Meanwhile, medical practitioners and psychologists are vocal about how this isolated existence cannot be a sustainable option for most people.
-To that end, medical experts have devised a hierarchy of social interactions from the least risky to the most risky.
+To that end, medical experts have devised a hierarchy of social interactions from the least risky to the riskiest.
 Every social interaction carries some form of risk, but experts broadly agree on a certain acceptable amount of risk.

-While deciding on socialising during the pandemic, you will have to assess the immediate risk factors involved.
+While deciding on socializing during the pandemic, you will have to assess the immediate risk factors involved.
 This includes assessing the type of interactions you are planning and weighing their risks against the possible benefits to your health and wellbeing.

 Data update is important